web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_ftp.md

 To make sure that our FTP server is working correctly, we are going to test vsftpd to see if we can log in with the user we created earlier.

-- Open up FileZilla and in the Quickconnect bar, enter your server's IP address for the Host, `ftpuser` for the username, and, if you used the password specified, `WDDrules20` for the password.
+- Open up FileZilla and in the Quickconnect bar, enter your server's IP address for the Host, `ftpuser` for the username, and `WDDrules20` for the password (if you didn't use this one, then you should use the password you set when you created the `ftpuser` account).
 Then click __Quickconnect__.

 - You'll get a dialog box that says "This server does not support FTP over TLS.
 If you continue, your password and files will be sent in clear over the internet."
 For now, click __OK__.
 In the next section, we'll set up TLS on our server.